fpvandoorn/fpvandoorn.github.io/index.md

 ## About me

-I am a professor at the [mathematical institute](https://www.math.uni-bonn.de/) of the [university of Bonn](https://www.uni-bonn.de) and leading the workgroup Formal Mathematics.
+I am a professor at the [mathematical institute](https://www.math.uni-bonn.de/) of the [university of Bonn](https://www.uni-bonn.de) and leading the Formalized Mathematics workgroup.
 My interest is to make it viable to formalize research mathematics in *proof assistants* that can check the correctness of such proofs for you.
 Currently, it still takes a lot of work to write the proof down in great details.

-I am mainly working using the [Lean Theorem Prover](https://leanprover.github.io/), and I am a maintainer of its mathematical library [mathlib](https://leanprover-community.github.io/).
+I am mainly working using the [Lean Theorem Prover](https://lean-lang.org/), and I am a maintainer of its [mathematical library](https://leanprover-community.github.io/).
 Projects that I've done include:
 * The [Carleson project](https://florisvandoorn.com/carleson/), proving [Carleson's theorem](https://en.wikipedia.org/wiki/Carleson%27s_theorem) generalized to doubling metric measure spaces.
 * I contributed to the [formalization of the Polynomial Freiman-Ruzsa Conjecture](https://teorth.github.io/pfr/).
 * The [sphere eversion project](https://leanprover-community.github.io/sphere-eversion/), formalizing Gromov's h-principle and concluding the existence of an eversion of a sphere.